semgrep/semgrep-docs/docs/experiments/multiple-focus-metavariables.md

 - **Set union**: Experimental feature described below in section [Set union](#set-union).
 This syntax matches metavariables regardless of their position in code.
-- **Set intersection**: Only matches overlapping region of all the focused code.
-For more information, see [Including more focus metavariables using set intersection syntax](writing-rules/rule-syntax/#including-more-focus-metavariables-using-set-intersection-syntax).
+- **Set intersection**: Only matches the overlapping region of all the focused code.
+For more information, see [Including more focus metavariables using set intersection semantics](writing-rules/rule-syntax/#including-more-focus-metavariables-using-set-intersection-semantics).

 ## Set union